gve-sw/industrial-ppe-tracking/README.md

 This WIP implementation uses the CMX Location Sandbox for test data.
 Ngrok is used to give CMX a destination for notifications.
 Note that the Ngrok tunnel address will be different every time you load Ngrok and must be input in the webserver/settings.py file.

 The other applications are containerised and the container environment is managed by Docker Compose.
-Ensure you have Docker and Compose installed, and '''docker-compose up''' can be used to bring up the environment.
+Ensure you have Docker and Compose installed, and ```docker-compose up``` can be used to bring up the environment.